[ Printer Friendly Version ] [ Report Abuse ]

 “She wouldn’t listen!” he exclaimed loudly as a few people glanced in their direction.

-“Did you really practice dark magic with Malfoy?”
+“Did you really practice the Cruciatus Curse on Muggle-borns from our school?”
 Narcissa inquired while adding peppermint and rose thorns.

 “Friends with Malfoy,” she nodded, remembering what Nixie had said a few weeks ago.
 She cringed at the mention of her relatives, the Rosiers.
 And the Lestranges?
-She wondered if Bellatrix knew that her fiancé, Rodolphus Lestrange, had practiced dark magic.
-Then again, her sister always had been twisted, so the idea of Bella knowing and cooperating with it surprised her very little.
+She wondered if Bellatrix practiced Dark Magic with her husband, Rodolphus Lestrange.
+Then again, her sister always had been twisted, so the idea didn’t really surprise her.
+She didn’t do a very good job of hiding it anyway.
+Quite the opposite actually.
+She was always advocating how all Purebloods should be educated in defending their kind.
+She could only assume what Bella meant by that.

 “You have to understand something, Narcissa,” Drew explained.
-“Lucius was pulled into all that stuff, and no matter what I did, I couldn’t get him out.
-I didn’t want that to happen to me, so I just dropped him.”
+“Lucius was pulled into all that stuff too, and no matter what I did, I couldn’t get him out.
+I mean, he didn’t like practicing on people either.
+He just wanted to learn it for himself.
+I didn’t want to learn it at all anymore, so I just dropped him and most of the others.”

 “Is that why he hates you so much?” she asked, putting all the pieces together.
 She turned towards Malfoy, who was now watching them with his head held high.
 He knew they were talking about him.
 Smirking, he tore his eyes away and added an ingredient to his potion.

 Before Drew could finish his sentence, a loud eruption made both Drew and Narcissa jump, as well as everyone else in the classroom.
-Narcissa turned to see Vesper, whose face was covered in black ash and a bit of boiling anger.
+Narcissa turned to see Vesper, whose face was covered in black ash.
 Professor Slughorn rushed over to Vesper and Dmitri, his eyes wide in astonishment.

 “Ms. Hale, you of all people-”